Frequently Asked Questions

 Is swimming with whales dangerous?

-If you are respectful to the whales and follow directions it is quite safe.
-Whales are some of the most gentle and considerate animals in the world, despite their size.
-We swim with these creatures on their terms and under the guidance of our licensed guide and captain.
-Unlike many animals, whales are very aware and considerate (even in the midst of battle).
-Whales will move their fins and body to avoid you even if you are directly in their path.
+Swimming with whales is safe if you are respectful and follow instructions.
+Whales are among the most gentle and considerate animals, despite their size.
+We swim with them on their terms, guided by our licensed captain and guide.
+Unlike many animals, whales are aware and considerate, even in challenging situations, and will move their fins and bodies to avoid you, even if you're in their path.

-Though swimming with whales is considered safe, they are wild animals.
-You must follow our instructions while in the water with whales, and your guide, captain, or staff will have the final say.
+While swimming with whales is safe, remember they are wild animals.
+It's crucial to follow the instructions of your guide, captain, or staff, as they have the final say in ensuring a safe and respectful encounter.

 Which trip is the best?
 What part of the season should I come in?

-Every season is different, every day is different, and every encounter is different.
-We do 5-7 days on the water (depending on the trip) to get a variety of encounters and see different behavior.
-Whale behavior differs throughout the season, but there is no set time in which we encounter battles, singers, or mothers with their calves.
-We might encounter a heat run, and a calf in the same day.
-There are days with lots of singers, and days with none.
-There are days that we spend many hours in the water, and days where we spend only a short time.
-Nature is dynamic and changing, but we will have incredible experiences face to face with humpbacks.
+Every season, day, and encounter is unique.
+We spend 5-7 days on the water (depending on the trip) to experience a variety of encounters and observe different behaviors.
+Whale behavior changes throughout the season, and there’s no predictable pattern for when we’ll encounter battles, singers, or mothers with calves.
+We might see a heat run and a calf on the same day, or have days with lots of singers and others with none.
+Some days we’ll spend hours in the water, while others may be shorter.

 How close do the whales come?